-While I find people wielding the wage gap as proof of oppression in the United States tiresome and stupid, this article which indicates a closing of the wage gap is a new species of silly.
+I find people wielding the wage gap as proof of oppression in the United States tiresome and stupid.
+But this article which acknowledges that it is close is ridiculous on a new level.
 In it the author observes:

 Almost 60 percent of women rate successful parenting as one of the most important parts of life, while only 47 percent of young men do, according to Pew.